ferus-web/bali/README.md

 You can check how much Bali progresses/regresses by each day's run.

 # How fast is it?
 With some recent codegen optimizations, Bali is already pretty fast on cherry-picked benchmarks.
+Bali can perform some optimizations when it is generating code for the provided JavaScript source, granted that it can prove that there is an opportunity to optimize away things.

 ## Iterating 999999999 times and incrementing an integer each loop
 Bali has some loop elision optimizations in place which can fully eliminate an expensive loop when it sees the opportunity. \